Skip to main content

 Define your AHJ set

 Pick the 6–10 jurisdictions where your bonding and licensing are strongest.
-LADBS, LA County DPW, Long Beach DSP, Pasadena, Beverly Hills, Santa Monica, Burbank, Glendale, Culver City, El Segundo — those 10 jurisdictions cover roughly 70% of the high-value commercial permitting in the basin.
+LADBS, LA County DPW, Long Beach DSP, Pasadena, Beverly Hills, Santa Monica, Burbank, Glendale, Culver City, El Segundo — those ten jurisdictions cover most of the high-value commercial permitting in the basin between them.

 2. 2